MoonWalker440/Music-Megathread/README.md

 - [Spotify github profile](https://github.com/kittinan/spotify-github-profile) - Show your Spotify playing on your Github profile

-- [Spoticulum](https://spoticulum.xyz)🆕 - Create your personalized Spotify collection snapshot based on what you listen to the most.
+- [Spoticulum](https://spoticulum.xyz) - Create your personalized Spotify collection snapshot based on what you listen to the most.

-- [Spytify](https://jwallet.github.io/spy-spotify/overview.html)🆕 / [GitHub](https://github.com/jwallet/spy-spotify) - Spytify is a Spotify recorder for Windows which records Spotify audio without recording or playing ads.
+- [Spytify](https://jwallet.github.io/spy-spotify/overview.html) / [GitHub](https://github.com/jwallet/spy-spotify) - Spytify is a Spotify recorder for Windows which records Spotify audio without recording or playing ads.

+- [Newtunes](https://newtunes.xyz/) - A place to view information about your listening history

 ### ➤ Spotify Themes